Dental trauma: Pulpal necrosis

 Treatment options will be extraction for the primary tooth.
 For the permanent tooth, endodontic treatment can be considered.

 Root resorption

 Root resorption following traumatic dental injuries, whether located along the root surface or within the root canal appears to be a sequel to wound healing events, where a significant amount of the PDL or pulp has been lost due to the effect of acute trauma.

 Pulpal obliteration

-4-24% of traumatized teeth will have some degrees of pulpal obliteration that is characterized by the loss of pulpal space radiographically and yellow discolouration of the clinical crown.
+4–24% of traumatized teeth will have some degrees of pulpal obliteration that is characterized by the loss of pulpal space radiographically and yellow discolouration of the clinical crown.

 No treatment is needed if it is asymptomatic.
 Treatment options will be extraction for symptomatic primary tooth.
-For symptomatic permanent tooth, root canal treatment is often challenging due to pulp chamber is filled with calcified material and the ‘drop off’ sensation of entering a pulp chamber will not occur.
+For symptomatic permanent tooth, root canal treatment is often challenging because the pulp chamber is filled with calcified material and the drop-off sensation of entering a pulp chamber will not occur.

 Damage to the successor teeth

 Dental trauma to the primary teeth might cause damage to the permanent teeth.
 Damage to the permanent teeth especially during development stage might have following consequences: